Contractual terms in English law: Status as a term

 The parol evidence rule limits what things can be taken into account when trying to interpret a contract.
 This rule has practically ceased operation under UK law, but remains functional in Australian Law.

 Implied terms

 A term may either be expressed or implied.
-An Express term is stated by the parties during negotiation or written in a contractual document.
+An express term is one stated by the parties during negotiation or written in a contractual document.
 Implied terms are not stated but nevertheless form a provision of the contract.

 Terms implied in fact

 The Privy Council established a five stage test in BP Refinery (Westernport) Pty Ltd v Shire of Hastings: